genetic-algorithms/mendel-web-ui/README.md

   brew install npm
   ````

-* Install of the javascript packages needed by this project (listed in `package.json`):
+* Install all of the javascript packages needed by this project (listed in `package.json`):

   ```bash
   npm install